squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Explaining Transport Layer Protocols/Compare and Contrast Transport Protocols.md

 UDP is "connectionless" meaning that there is no guarantee of a successful packet delivery occuring or a retransmission request occuring.

 ![alt text](common-ports.png)

+## Review Activity:

+1. How many port numbers are required to establish a connection at the Transport layer?
+> Two—a server port and a client port.

+2. What is the purpose of the window field in a TCP segment?

+> It is used for flow control.
+The window indicates the amount of data that the host can receive before sending another acknowledgement.

+3. What is the purpose of the window field in a TCP segment?

+> TCP is 20 bytes (or more) while UDP is 8 bytes.

+4. True or False?
+User Datagram Protocol (UDP), like TCP, uses flow control in the sending of data packets.

+> False.

+5. What port and protocol does TFTP use at the Transport layer?

+> UDP/69